zooniverse/Panoptes-Front-End/README.md

 - `docker-compose down` stops the development server.

-- `docker-compose run --rm dev test` runs the tests.
+- `docker-compose run --rm shell` starts a container running a shell eg. for running tests.

 ### With Node.js